hhaggan/f9_tournament/SECURITY.md

 ## Supported Versions

-Only the latest version of Bracket will get security upgrades (for now at least).
+Only the latest version of Forte9 will get security upgrades (for now at least).

 ## Reporting a Vulnerability